Ylar/Search-and-Destroy-1.3.3/README.md

  your current CP and then go and take another one.
 You can also toggle turn noexp off manually via 'noexp' as usual.

    To turn the feature back off, just do 'xset noexp off'.

+ That's all for the 1.3.1 update.